Previous Speaking Engagements

 Audience: Community/ Adults and children ages 11+

-We reviewed videos, images and illusions to reveal how we perceived the assorted plots in order to uncover the sources that develop our beliefs in order to recognize how we interpret ourselves, others and events leading us to making harmful or advantageous decisions in our personal and professional lives.
-We examined methods for creating and maintaining inner-peace and self-Luv.
+We reviewed videos, images and illusions to reveal how we perceived the assorted scenarios in order to uncover the sources that develop our beliefs in order to recognize how we interpret ourselves, others and events leading us to making harmful or advantageous decisions in our personal and professional lives.
+We shared methods for creating and maintaining inner-peace and self-Luv.

 PeaceJam Rocky Mountain Slam 2017